-III.
-In terpretation and Conclusions: A .
-How are the pressure and volume of a gas sample related? В Mental Model - Draw a picture(s) that explains how the pressure and volume of a gas sample are related at the level of atoms and molecules, and that illustrates the observations you made in the experiment.
+nterpretation and Conclusions: A. How are the pressure and volume of a gas sample related?
+B. Mental Model - Draw a picture(s) that explains how the pressure and volume of a gas san are related at the level of atoms and molecules, and that illustrates the observations you min the experiment.
 In words, explain how your picture(s) illustrate(s) this relationship.
-C Using your data, predict the pressure of a gas sample at a volume of 100L.
-Show how you made your prediction.
+C. Using your data, predict the pressure of a gas sample at a volume of 100L.
+Show how made your prediction.
+Please take a present to fill out a brief grayyou of your appriors of this activity.